ViacomInc/data-point/packages/bench-trial/README.md

 test(test:function, value:*)
 ```

-to write your manual test see the manual test example below
+To write your manual test see the manual test example below

 ## Examples